sightsdev/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Issues with the computer vision software should be reported at https://github.com/SFXRescue/SIGHTSVision/issues

 All information is optional, however, the more infomation you provide, the easier it is for us to help out.

 Remove this header and any unused sections before submitting your bug report.